 Once you arrive at Aviemore, get settled into your accommodations in the Cairngorm Guest House and meet your guide for a briefing at 4 pm, marking the start of this adventure.

-We highly recommend that you cover all your bases with both medical and travel protection.
-To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!
+We highly recommend that you cover all your bases with insurance.
+To make your booking and traveling experience as carefree as possible, you’ll be offered to simply insure your trip with Redpoint at checkout.

-Redpoint tailors their protection packages for adventure travel, offering a comprehensive travel program, even in remote locations.
+Redpoint—the official 57hours insurance partner—tailors protection packages for adventure travel, offering a comprehensive travel program, even in remote locations!
 Trip cancellation, natural disasters, pandemic coverage, medical evacuation, primary medical expenses—regardless of the travel interruption that may happen, Redpoint will have you covered.

 Deposits